magento/devdocs/src/guides/v2.3/performance-best-practices/deployment-flow.md

 ## Set production mode

 {:.bs-callout-info}
-Setting production mode automatically runs `setup:di:compile` and `setup:static-content:deploy`.
+Setting the mode to production automatically runs `setup:di:compile` and `setup:static-content:deploy`.

 Finally, you need to place your store in Production mode.
 Production mode is specifically optimized for maximum performance of your store.
 It also de-activates all developer-specific features.
 This can be done in your `.htaccess` or `nginx.conf` file: